AuxXxilium/AuxXxilium/README.md

 ## Welcome to the Home of Arc Loader @ AuxXxilium Tech 👋

 Arc is a customized Redpill Loader for DSM 7.x (Xpenology) with enhanced Hardwaresupport, Addons, Extensions, guided(semi-automated) Installation and more.
-Multiplw customization options are built-in.
+Multiple customization options are built-in.
 It is modified to run on different Hardware (see Wiki for more Informations).
 Commercial use is not permitted and strictly forbidden!

 ## Arc Project